luizAugusto102491/A-RoF-Linearization-Dataset-Repository/README.md

  ## Dataset Information 📊 <a name="dataset-information"></a>

- ### Dataset Description :file_folder:
+ ### Dataset Description:

-The dataset provided here contains the training instances and labels acquired from a practical A-RoF system.
-The dataset consists of signals with bandwidths of 3, 6, 12, and 24 MHz.

-*  For each bandwidth, the dataset includes variations in RF power ranging from 0 to 11 dBm, resulting in eleven pairs of datasets for each bandwidth.
+The dataset provided here contains training instances and labels acquired from a practical A-RoF (Analog Radio-over-Fiber) system.
+Signals with bandwidths of 3, 6, 12, and 24 MHz were considered during data collection.
+For each bandwidth, RF power was varied from 0 to 11 dBm, resulting in eleven pairs of datasets for each bandwidth.

 💾 The files are saved using the binary format, which can be easily loaded into any Python IDE or data processing tool.